 5. Google Workspace for document collaboration

-Google Workspace (formerly G-Suite) is a collection of different business tools like Gmail, Drive, Chat, Google Docs, Google Drive, etc. These tools can help your remote team create and collaborate seamlessly.
+Google Workspace (formerly G-Suite) is a suite of tools like Gmail, Drive, Chat, Google Docs, and Google Drive designed for business.
+These tools can help your remote team create and collaborate seamlessly.

 - Create presentations, spreadsheets, and documents.